karlgodtliebsen/ai-playground/README.md

 - https://huggingface.co/TheBloke/Llama-2-70B-Ensemble-v5-GGUF
 - llama-2-70b-ensemble-v5.Q4_K_M.gguf	Q4_K_M	4	41.42 GB	43.92 GB	medium, balanced quality - recommended

 #### OpenChat v3.2 Super - GGUF
 - https://huggingface.co/TheBloke/openchat_v3.2_super-GGUF
 - https://huggingface.co/openchat/openchat_v3.2_super

-## LlaMa Models - 2
+## October 2023 Models

+### Mistral Dolphin
+- dolphin-2.1-mistral-7b.Q4_K_M.gguf
+-
+### Mistral OpenOrca
+- mistral-7b-openorca.Q4_K_M.gguf

+## Projects:

+### OpenAI:
+ OpenAI Clients Library with Tests and a Console and Wpf application that shows how to use it.

+### LLamaSharp:
+A dotnet Web API 'LLamaSharpApp.WebAPI' with Domain Project and aa Test project that show how to use it.

 Download a model like:
+- llama-2-7b.Q4_0.gguf
 - llama-2-7b-guanaco-qlora.Q4_K_M.gguf (see references above)

 Add the Models to a folder and update the appsettings.json files with the path to the folder.
 I use: '/projects/AI/LlamaModels' to store the models.

-More info in the README.md file in the LlamaSharpApp.WebAPI project.
+More info can be found in the README.md file in the LlamaSharpApp.WebAPI project.

-### Qdrant Vector database:
-A dotnet Web API for Qdrant Vector database.
-A replacement implementation of the NuGet package 'Qdrant.Client' can be found in 'AI.VectorDatabase.Qdrant' together with a Test project that show how to use it.

-### Conversation as a Platform:
-A dotnet Web API 'AI.CaaP.WebAPI' + 'AI.CaaP.Repository' + 'AI.CaaP' for working on a Conversation as a Platform experience, with a Test project that show how to use it.
+### Microsoft SemanticKernel and LlamaSharp:

+A Domain and Test Project for using LlamaSharp in SemanticKernel.

 ### Microsoft.SemanticKernel:
 A dotnet Test Project that uses the Microsoft Semantic Kernel Library (MSKLC) to play around with semantic kernel SDK